Smarter sales tactics with Trigger Event Selling - Guest article by Craig Elias.

 - People.
 E.g. A change is the sales person responsible for the account.
 Remember this the next time a sales person for the incumbent supplier to a prospect changes jobs.

 - Product:.
-An example here is when an announcement is made that a supplier will be no longer be supporting or end of lifeing a product.
+An example here is when an announcement is made that a supplier will be no longer be supporting a product or it is being discontinued.

 - Provider.
 A material change in the provider is often created by mergers or acquisitions.
 You would be amazed how often a merger or acquisition triggers mass customer exodus.